PinMeTo/documentation/docs/locations-public-api-v1.md

 - **Always check status codes**: Don't assume successful responses.

 ## How to enable it?
 Please contact our support team to discuss your requirements.
 If the public API aligns with your needs, they can enable access for your account.
+Then you can create credentials (Apps) from Account Settings > Public API.